- Who can become a certified Family Home Provider?

 How long am I expected to serve this person in my home?

-This will vary from client to client.
+This will vary from person to person – situation to situation.

 How many people can I serve in my home at one time?